osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

+%%% I am strugginling with this. :-(
+  I seem to be unable to configure a component from a different bundle.
+I have tried setting the location to "?", but that did not work.
+My `@Modified` method never gets called.
+  What do I need to do in order to allow my (own custom) Management Agent to update a component Configuration?

+  This is what I am doing at this time:

+                        String pid = "some.pid"
+                        Configuration configuration = cm.getConfiguration( pid, "?" );
+                        Dictionary<String, String> dictionary = ...
+                        configuration.update( dictionary );

+  What could be missing?

 ## Configuring References

-We've discussed earlier that the @Reference annotation can set a target filter on the selected services.
+We've discussed earlier that the `@Reference` annotation can set a target filter on the selected services.
 However, the annotation is set during development time.
 It could be quite useful if we could override this filter in a running system.
 Surprise!

 Each reference has a name, this is the name of the method with the prefix `add` or `set` removed.
 If we configure a component we can set a magic property called `target.<name>` with the filter.
 DS will use this configuration property as if it was set on the annotation.

 ## Factories

-So far we've not discussed the life cycle of the component.
-We've assumed it just gets created when its dependencies are met.
+So far we've not discussed the lifecycle of the component.
+We've assumed it just gets created when its dependencies are satisfied.
 However, the integration with Configuration Admin allows us to control the life via this component with Configration Admin's factory configurations.
 Each factory instance will correspond to a component instance.
 These factory components are still only created when their dependencies are met.

 This is probably one of the coolest features of the components.
 It allows us to create and delete components on demand.
 Let's see how we can use this.